rdnewman/loba/README.md

 #### Variable or method return inspection:  `Loba.val`

-Writes line to STDOUT (or optionally to Rails.logger.debug if available) showing value with method and class identification.
+Writes line to `$stdout` (or optionally to a log, `logger.debug`) showing value with method and class identification.

 ```ruby
 Loba.val :var_sym   # the :var_sym argument is the variable or method name given as a symbol